bennidi/mbassador/README.md

 Listener definition (in any bean):

-        // every event of type TestMessage or any subtype will be delivered
+        // every message of type TestMessage or any subtype will be delivered
         // to this handler
         @Handler
-		public void handleTestMessage(TestMessage event) {
+		public void handleTestMessage(TestMessage message) {
 			// do something
 		}

         // this handler will be invoked concurrently
 		@Handler(delivery = Mode.Concurrent)
-		public void handleSubTestMessage(SubTestMessage event) {
+		public void handleSubTestMessage(SubTestMessage message) {
             // do something more expensive here
 		}